-Individuals who go driving while under the influence of drugs can be charged under California Vehicle Code Section 23152(f), which involves driving under the influence of drugs.
-In other words, this is the section of California law covering DUIs that don’t involve alcohol.
+Individuals driving while under the influence of drugs can be charged under California Vehicle Code Section 23152(f), which involves driving under the influence of drugs.
+In other words, this is the section of California law covering DUIs that do not include alcohol.

 What Is Driving Under the Influence of Drugs?